 Once you're in the mall keep an eye on the signs hanging from its roof.

-*If you have heavy luggage, ignore the signs and keep going straight ahead across the concourse to exit through the front of the station - the taxi rank will be over to the right.
+However, if you have heavy luggage, ignore the signs and keep going straight ahead across the concourse to exit through the front of the station; the taxi rank will be over to the right.

 This is one of more than 300 station guides available on ShowMeTheJourney, which will make it easier to take the train journeys you want or need to make.
 As always, all images were captured on trips taken by ShowMeTheJourney.